Vyral/base-template/_posts/2022-06-13-how-alaska-homebuyers-should-start-the-process.md

 If you're a homebuyer right now, you’re probably a little frustrated.
 There aren’t enough homes to choose from, and you’re likely having to write multiple offers on tons of properties before one is accepted.
 Today I have a few tips to help make things a bit easier for you.

 Let’s say you’re approved for a $500,000 home.
-You should include homes that are priced slightly below that in your search.
-If your cap is $500,000, you need to look under that number because most homes are selling at or above their list prices.
+You should include homes that are priced slightly below that in your search because most homes are selling at or above their list prices.
 You need a little wiggle room, so you might want to amend your search to the $450,000 price point.

 {% include pullquote.html %}